Board of Directors

 Vickie is a resident of Hartford and has lived in the Riverbend area all of her life.
 In 2015, she took her knowledge from the corporate world where she has done administrative work, circuit design & sales, and opened a retail store called “Party On Broadway”.
 There she offers Wine & Canvas, and Pinterest-Inspired parties for adults & children (either at her location, or the location of the customers choice).
 Vickie also sells supplemental benefits with Aflac.
 All of her past volunteer work has also played a part in her growth as a small business owner.
 She loves playing in the community and giving back; therefore, choosing to be involved with Alton Main Street when she opened her business made sense.
 She chose Alton for her location because she likes the feel of Downtown, and felt that she could provide a service that was missing.
 Vickie is looking forward to serving the board and using her networking skills to build strong teams.
 She knows that the more interested volunteers she recruits for Main Street, the stronger our community will become - because great things happen when people choose to work together!

 Sara McGibany has been the Executive Director of Alton Main Street since December of 2006.
-She graduated from Marquette Catholic High school and holds a bachelor’s degree from Illinois State University, with a major in Public Relations and a minor in Psychology.
-Besides working on various events and projects that promote and improve downtown Alton, Sara also enjoys serving on the Board of Directors for the Mustard Seed Peace Project and Senior Services Plus, as well as the Steering Committees of the Upper Alton Association and Rock Spring 2020.
-She enjoys volunteering for environmental organizations such as the Sierra Club and the Community Cultivators, and is an avid community gardener.
-Sara has been active in Alton’s Community Policing strategy.
-In 2018 she was elected to a seat on the Democratic Precinct Committee.
-Her spare time is spent playing guitar with her band Typsy Gypsy, as well as creating clothing, jewelry and paintings.
+She graduated from Marquette Catholic High school and holds a bachelor's degree from Illinois State University, with a major in Public Relations and a minor in Psychology.
+Besides working on various events and projects that promote and improve Downtown Alton, Sara also enjoys serving on the Board of Directors for the Mustard Seed Peace Project, and the Steering Committee of the Upper Alton Association.
+She enjoys volunteering for environmental organizations such as the Sierra Club, and is an avid community gardener.
+Sara has been active in Alton’s Community Policing strategy and in the Community Builders Network of St. Louis.
+In 2018 she was elected to a seat on the Democratic Precinct Committee, and in 2019 she was appointed to the Community Development Advisory Council of the Federal Reserve Bank of St. Louis.
+Her spare time is spent playing guitar with her bands Typsy Gypsy and Pickin' Daisies, as well as creating clothing, jewelry and paintings.